Eczema Prevention Strategies

 Can dietary adjustments effectively prevent atopic dermatitis?

-Does emotional stress exacerbate atopic dermatitis?
+Can emotional stress worsen atopic dermatitis?

 Eczema